"They Are Different, Papa."

 pomegranates

-Arwinder repeatedly replied said that they were yellow, not red.
-In the end, under sustained questioning, he replied that they were "yellow, maybe golden yellow, but they were yellow."
-He was positive that they were yellow, but were definitely not red.
-His father was positive there a mistake.
+In answer, Arwinder repeated several times that the pomegranates were yellow, not red.
+Under sustained quizzing, Arwinder further elaborated that the pomegranates were"yellow, maybe golden yellow, but they were yellow.”He was adamant that they were yellow.
+They were definitely not red!
+His father was positive there must be a mistake.

 He immediately singled out Shri Ganesha.
 His elephant head and human body were distinct, and was clearly Arwinder's favorite friend!
 He also picked out Shri Krishna by His distinctive skin color.
 Arwinder explained that he remembered clearly that one of them was blue in color, but did not know His name.
 According to him the Great Divine Mother is of a fair complexion and extremely beautiful.
 The rest had no unique distinguishing features and thus could not be singled out.

-He replied that he did not know.
+Arwinder confessed that he did not know.

-It's impossible for any of them to comprehend that the universe exists within themselves!
-This is the microcosm of Shri Sandhya Devi, the biblical Kingdom of God, the Qurans Regions in their Souls, the Sri Guru Granth Sahibs Imperishable Home, and the Inner Reality that numerous Vedic and Buddhist texts expound.
-This is what great realized souls and mystics mean by the microcosm in the macrocosm.
+The truth is, it's impossible for any of the children to comprehend that the universe, in fact, exists within themselves!
+This is about the 'microcosm' of Shri Sandhya Devi, the biblical 'Kingdom of God', the Quran's 'Region in their Souls', Sri Guru Granth Sahib's 'Imperishable Home' and the 'Inner Reality' that numerous Vedic and Buddhist texts expound.
+This is what the great, realized souls and mystics mean by"The microcosm in the macrocosm.”

-"Beginning as ever with the study of the microcosm as the clue to the macrocosm, but seeking at the same time to envisage the macrocosm in order to understand the microcosm, man will some day establish an intelligent relation to the whole of which he is a part and this with conscious cooperation.
-Thus the higher mind and the lower mind, the abstract and the concrete, the subjective and the objective will be brought into a functioning unity and man will be whole. . . .
+“Beginning as ever with the study of the microcosm as the clue to the macrocosm, but seeking at the same time to envisage the macrocosm in order to understand the microcosm, man will some day establish an intelligent relation to the whole of which he is a part and this with conscious cooperation.
+Thus the higher mind and the lower mind, the abstract and the concrete, the subjective and the objective will be brought into a functioning unity and man will be whole... .

 Be of good cheer for there is no true defeat of the human spirit; there is no final extinction of the divine in man, for divinity ever rises triumphant from the darkest pit of hell.
 There is need however to overcome the inertia of the material nature in response to human need, individually and by the nations not engrossed with the essentials of the situation.
 This shows signs of happening.
-There is no power on Earth which can prevent the advance of man towards his destined goal and no combination of powers can hold him back."
-2
+There is no power on Earth which can prevent the advance of man towards his destined goal and no combination of powers can hold him back.”2

-His father inquired how he knew that to be true.
-Arwinder replied that he once asked the Divine Beings this question, "Are you Sahaja Yogis?"
-The Heavenly Hosts replied that they were in fact Sahaja Yogis.
+His father enquired of Arwinder how it was that he knew that to be the case?
+Arwinder explained that he once asked the Divine Beings the question: "Are you Sahaja Yogis?”The Heavenly Hosts replied that they were, in fact, Sahaja Yogis.

 These experiences have their origins in all major traditions, especially those from the East.
-A better example is Taoism which is "based on the principles of cosmic and spiritual unity and symbioses.
+A better example is Taoism which is"based on the principles of cosmic and spiritual unity and symbioses.
 The religion wanted its devotees to develop an understanding of the body mind correlation and the earth universe correlation.
 Or in other words the microcosm-macrocosm unity.
 This was achieved by fully understanding the complexities and relationships within and between each of them.

 The perfection of the microcosm of the individual begins with an understanding of the mind and its relationship to the body.
 It focuses on attaining a healthy mind through a healthy body.
 There are many different ways of cleansing the body so as to allow the mind to be at ease, therefore allowing it to be more receptive to the Tao.
 These would include but not be limited to; meditation practices, acupuncture, feng-shui, movement arts and nutritional sciences.
-By using these practices one actually creates a self-reciprocating effect of cleansing and becoming more receptive. however one must also cleanse ones mind through ethical and moral attitudes and behaviors.
+By using these practices one actually creates a self-reciprocating effect of cleansing and becoming more receptive. however one must also cleanse one's mind through ethical and moral attitudes and behaviors.
 This allows young Taoist thinkers to be pure in mind so as to be able to better understand the macrocosm.

 The macrocosm of the universe is the whole of the Tao, it is everything the the Tao is and it is ruled by the laws of the Tao.
 There are many ways of describing the creation of the macrocosm and its constituent parts and processes that we are a part of and the yin-yang doctrine of the universe explains and sums up the macrocosm.
 It explains the cyclical and continuously dynamic processes that affect the Tao.
 The yin-yang idea explains the changes in the universe and the dichotomy of it.

-By understanding and cultivating the ideas of the Tao one will be able to transcend all bounds of space and time and become spiritually immortal."
-3
+By understanding and cultivating the ideas of the Tao one will be able to transcend all bounds of space and time and become spiritually immortal.”3

 "I bow to all the seekers of Truth.
 We have to know at the very outset that Truth is what it is.
 You cannot change it, you cannot describe it , you cannot transform it.
 Whatever I am going to tell you tonight you should not take it for granted.
 Blind faith has harmed us the most.
 So it is important that you should keep your mind open like scientists.
 And then what I am telling you should be treated like a hypothesis.
 If it is proved then as honest people you have to accept it.
 Because it is for your benevolence, it is for the benevolence of your family, for the benevolence of your city, your country and for the benevolence of the whole world.
 At this juncture when we are facing problems all over the world it is important to understand why do we have problems.
 The problems are there because we do not know the Absolute Truth.
 You don't know about your physical, emotional, mental being.
 And it is said that if you don't know yourself you cannot know God or Divinity...